sr-murthy/continuedfractions/docs/sources/rational-points.rst

 .. note::

-   The term "rational point" (plural "rational points") in this documentation refers to such points exclusively, and the notation :math:`\mathbb{Q}^2` will be used for brevity when convenient.
+   The term "rational point" (plural "rational points") in this documentation refers to such points exclusively, and the notation :math:`\mathbb{Q}^2` will be used when convenient.

 The main feature of the library is the :py:class:`~continuedfractions.rational_points.RationalPoint` class for creating and operating on rational points as Python objects, specifically, :py:class:`tuple`-type pairs of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects.
 The class, its features and usage is described in more detail below.